da-baranov/AspNetCore.ExtDirect/README.md

 ## Handling exceptions on client-side

-If you call some remote method and if an exception occurs on server-side, the library does not return HTTP error code but returns an exception object that can be handled by Ext Direct infrastructure on client-side:
+If you call some remote method and if an exception occurs on server-side, the library does not return HTTP error code, but returns an exception object that can be handled by Ext Direct infrastructure on client-side:

 ```javascript
 Calculator.add(2, 2, function (response, e) {